Our Vision Statement:

 Respect for ourselves, others, and learning

-Goldfield Elementary School currently consists of 2 classrooms, Kindergarten to Grade 5 and Grades 6 to 8.
+Goldfield Elementary School currently consists of 3 classrooms K-1, Grades 2-5 and Grades 6 to 8.
 High school students commute to nearby Tonopah to attend school.
 The campus is one block away from NV Highway 95, the north-south artery between Reno and Las Vegas.
 The campus shares space with the administration and support facilities.